MostAwesomeDude/bb-gauge/src/problems.md

   interesting matters, and a lack of proof, as we normally celebrate the effort required to prove a statement above the effort required merely to state it.
+* Some conjectures are attached to those who studied or documented them, rather than the original conjecturer, as in the case of Firoozbakht's second conjecture.
+Look, they have to come from *somewhere*.
+We can only hope that Firoozbakht is not upset.
+* It is tempting to over-generalize and define e.g. perfect numbers in terms of sum-of-divisors functions which are then introduced at the top of the page.
+However, this obscures the history of the problems, as in the case of odd perfect numbers.